AyoAjayi/project-3-JARS/README.md

 ### JARS

-This program is a simple public online chat application where multiple people can send and reply to each other's messages (very similar to group chat feature in modern chat applications).
+This program is a simple marketplace webapp where Morgan State University students can buy and sell textbooks.
+At this moment, it is under development(implementation phase) cycle.